wagtail/wagtail/docs/reference/hooks.rst

 On loading, Wagtail will search for any app with the file ``wagtail_hooks.py`` and execute the contents.
 This provides a way to register your own functions to execute at certain points in Wagtail's execution, such as when a ``Page`` object is saved or when the main menu is constructed.

-.. versionadded:: 0.5
-  Decorator syntax was added in 0.5; earlier versions only supported ``hooks.register`` as an ordinary function call.

 Registering functions with a Wagtail hook is done through the ``@hooks.register`` decorator:

 .. code-block:: python